Govepitr/portfolio-challenge/README.md

-# Semi-Pro Portfolio
+# Portfolio
 ---

 ## I present to you my ever growing professional portfolio.
 It not only includes the willingness to bring my creativity to any project I am involved with, but it will showcase the skills I have developed as I dedicate myself to make a webpage shine.
 Inside are:

-- About Me - This will soon include an actual bio regarding my unique skills I bring to the table.
+- About Me -

-- Work - Items I have already worked on, but with some room that shows I intend to continue growing and adding.
+- Work -

-- Contact Me - Here are various methods to get in touch with me
+- Contact Me -

-- Links - This are going to incorporate various links that will show my resume and professional contacts.
+- Links -